nmazhari/pdsnd_github/README.md

 Udacity Project 2 - Bikeshare

 ### Description
 This is a python project which uses the Bikeshare data.
-It compares the system usage between three large cities: Chicago, New York City, and Washington, DC. with an interactive pythin script.
+It compares the system usage between three large cities: Chicago, New York City, and Washington, DC. with an interactive python script.

 ### Files used
 chicago.csv